 Syntax Description filesystem: (Optional) Name of the file system.
-Valid values are bootflash or volatile . /server (Optional) Name of the server.
+Valid values are bootflash or volatile . lserver (Optional) Name of the server.
 Valid values are ///, //module-1/, //sup-1/, //sup-active/, or //sup-local/.
 The double slash (//) is required. directory Name of the destination directory.
 The directory name is case sensitive.
-Note - aces in the filesystem://server/directory string.
-Individual elements of this string are s (:) and slashes (/). ommand Default None ommand Modes EXEC mode Command History Release Modification 5.0(2)N1(1) This command was introduced.
-Jsage Guidelines Use the pwd comm nand to verify the current working directory. xamples vs how to change the current working directory on the current file system: switch# cd my-sci ripts vs how to change the current working directory to another file system: Related Commands This example show vs how to change the current working directory to another file system:
+Note There can be no spa separated by colons aces in the filesystem://server/directory string.
+Individual elements of this string are s (:) and slashes (/). ommand Default None ommand Modes EXEC mode Command History Release Modification 6.0(2)N1(1) This command was introduced. lsage Guidelines Use the pwd comm nand to verify the current working directory. xamples This example show switch# cd my-scr vs how to change the current working directory on the current file system: xamples switch# cd my-scr ripts as how to change the current working directory to another file system: Examples Related Commands switch# cd my-scr This example show ripts as how to change the current working directory to another file system: